 6. Delft

-Delft is a beautiful town located between Rotterdam and The Hague.
-It’s your typical Dutch town, with beautiful architecture and lots of little cafés and shops.
+Delft is a beautiful town between Rotterdam and The Hague.
+It’s a typical Dutch town with beautiful architecture and lots of little cafés and shops.

 It’s the perfect city to visit if you want to spend the afternoon somewhere truly Dutch and sit on the terrace with a coffee or a beer.

-There are also plenty of free things to do in Delft, including strolling through the weekend markets or walking around the parks.
+There are also plenty of free things to do in Delft, such as strolling through the weekend markets or exploring the parks.

 I also recommend checking out Nieuwe Kerk or heading to the botanical garden.